“The devourer of lives: Leopold II’s Congo”, Alexandre Mitchell, 2022

 (Canson, 180g, 42 x 59cm, Indian ink)

-The term genocide has a very specific remit: the 1948 Genocide Convention (CPPCG), defines it as an ‘intentional effort to completely or partially destroy a group based on its nationality, ethnicity, race, or religion’.
+The term genocide has a very specific scope: the Genocide Convention unanimously approved on December 9, 1948 by the United Nations General Assembly (UNGA) defines it as ‘an intentional effort aimed at the total or partial destruction of a group on the basis of its nationality, ethnicity, race or religion’.

-The Cinquantenaire site (the monumental arch, the parc and other buildings) was part of an ambitious urban planning project carried out by the king, who wanted to embellish Brussels to raise it to the level of other European capitals.
-In the drawing, blood is trickling down the monument and pooling into a slightly distorted map of the Belgian Congo.
+The Cinquantenaire site (the monumental arch, the park and other buildings) was part of an ambitious urban planning project led by the King, who wanted to beautify Brussels and bring it up to the level of other European capitals.
+In the drawing, blood flows down the monument and into a slightly distorted map of the Belgian Congo.

-I am absolutely against the current Orwellian ‘cancel culture’ and the removal of public sculpture in the name of pseudo ethics, including King Leopold II’s statues.
-It goes against everything I stand for as an archaeologist and historian but also against common sense.
-What we should do, is re-contextualise these historical markers, with explanations and possibly new notices, or we will never learn from history.
+Today, we must resolutely oppose the rampant ‘cancel culture’ in the media and the removal of sculptures from public spaces in the name of pseudo-ethics, including statues of King Leopold II.
+This runs counter to everything that archaeologists and historians stand for, as well as common sense.
+What we should be doing is re-contextualising these historical markers, with explanations and possibly new notices, otherwise we will never learn from history.

 Further reading